lannelin/cifar10-resnet-lightning/README.md

 pre-commit run --all-files
 ```

-## Pretrained

-A model trained for 30 epochs, achieving 86.4% acc on val, can be found in safetensors format in [releases](https://github.com/lannelin/cifar10-resnet-lightning/releases).
-See below instructions for conversion instructions back to torch format .ckpt.

 ## Run

 take a look at the config in `configs/training.yaml` before running and update any values necessary (particularly necessary for wandb logging section).